ruth-ma/Final_DATA550/README.md

 - Please set the working directory to your local folder containing the program "~/Final_DATA550-master", in the bash terminal, use the `cd` command.

+# How to build a Docker image or download from Dockerhub

+- Download from Dockerhub: in terminal, run `docker pull ru3ma/project_image`.
+You could also find the Docker image at: https://hub.docker.com/repository/docker/ru3ma/project_image/general

+Or

+- Build by yourself: in terminal, run `docker build -t <name_you_like> .`

-# How to run the program using Docker
+# How to create the report using Docker

-It takes more than 10 minutes to download and install the dataset.
-Be patient!

-To utilize Docker for generating the report, you can input the following command in the terminal:
+- To utilize Docker for generating the report, run the following command in the terminal:
 For Windows-OS users:
 `docker run -v /"$(pwd)/report":/project/final_report project_image`
 For Mac/Linux-OS users:
 `docker run -v "$(pwd)/report":/project/final_report project_image`

+Or

 - Use `make` in the terminal to simplify the process of running all codes and generating the report file.
 For Windows-OS users:
 `make windows_report`
 For Mac/Linux-OS users:
 `make MacLinux_report`

+It takes more than 10 minutes to download and install the dataset.
+Be patient!

+You will find `report.html` file in the local `report` folder.

 # How to run the program not using Docker
 If this is your first time working with RNA data, the initial setup may take a few minutes as you install necessary packages.